Introduction to WhatDoTheyKnow #

 If a request has already been reported to the site administrators, you can’t report it a second time - this is to prevent the administrators being notified multiple times about the same issue before they’ve had a chance to conduct a review.

 Where a request that you think should be taken down has been previously reported, but a decision has been made not to remove it from public view, you can use the form in the sidebar of the request page to contact the administrators.

 - Who makes WhatDoTheyKnow? #

 WhatDoTheyKnow is run and maintained by mySociety. mySociety is a registered charity in England and Wales (no. 1076346). mySociety is also a limited company registered in England and Wales (no. 03277032) and a registered data controller (no. Z9602302).
-The UKCOD trustees form the governing body of the charity and are ultimately responsible for controlling the management and administration of the charity.
-UKCOD’s registered office is 483 Green Lanes, London, N13 4BS.
+The mySociety trustees form the governing body of the charity and are ultimately responsible for controlling the management and administration of the charity. mySociety’s registered office is mySociety, 483 Green Lanes, London, N13 4BS.

 The site was initially funded by the JRSST Charitable Trust.